barbarer/py4e-int/_sources/functions/flowofexecution.rst

 function that called it.
 When it gets to the end of the program, it terminates.

-What's the moral of this sordid tale?
-When you read a program, you don't always want to read from top to bottom.
-Sometimes it makes more sense if you follow the flow of execution.
+So what's the moral of the story?
+When you read a program, you don't always want to read strictly from top to bottom.
+Sometimes, it makes more sense if you follow the flow of execution and read functions as they are called.

 .. mchoice:: functFlow_MC_begin
     :practice: T